 The tour ends at a memorial stupa which displays 17 layers of skulls and bones from the genocide victims.
 The exterior of the impressive structure includes Hindu and Buddhist symbols like garudas and nagas – large mythical birds and snakes – coming together in peace although they are traditionally enemies.

-The Tuol Sleng Genocide Museum (aka S21 – Security Office 21) is a former high school which the Khmer Rouge converted into a prison and torture center in August 1975 after winning the civil war.
+The Tuol Sleng Genocide Museum (aka S21 – Security Office 21) is a former high school.
+In August 1975 after winning the civil war, the Khmer Rouge converted it into a prison and torture center.
 Tuol Sleng means “Hill of the Poisonous Trees”.

 The Khmer Rouge designed the torture system at Tuol Sleng to make prisoners confess to whatever crimes their cruel captors chose.
 Prisoners were routinely beaten and tortured with electric shocks, searing hot metal instruments, hangings, and the use of various other torture devices.
 They cut prisoners with knives or suffocated them with plastic bags.
-Other methods for generating confessions included pulling out fingernails while pouring alcohol on the wounds, holding prisoners’ heads under water, and the use of the waterboarding technique.
+Other methods for generating confessions included pulling out fingernails while pouring alcohol on the wounds, holding prisoners’ heads under water, and using waterboarding techniques.